 They say that necessity is the mother of invention and so it is here.
-Over the span of a 30 year career in selling and assisting in the sales of hundreds of businesses and in valuing thousands more, by Lance Schmidt, the need for an inexpensive solution for valuing small businesses was very apparent.
+Over the span of a 30 year career in selling and assisting in the sales of hundreds of businesses and in valuing thousands more, Lance Schmidt , CVA, CBI, CBB, and former CPA, saw the need for an inexpensive solution for valuing small businesses.
 Mr. Schmidt was tired of not being able to meet the needs of the public, especially small business owners and their desire for a fast and inexpensive way to determine the value of their business and for Buyers to verify that value.
 Consequently, in 2015, MicroValuations was created to fill that need.

-The MicroValuation is for small business owners (revenue $3 Million and under) that would like to know the range of values and a final averaged value in order to determine if its a good time to sell or transfer business ownership.
+The MicroValuation is for small business owners (revenue $3 Million and under) that would like to know the range of values and a final averaged value of their business in order to determine if it's a good time to sell or transfer business ownership.
 Buyers have similar but different needs.
 With the MicroValuation, Buyers can confirm whether or not the asking price of a business is reasonable.

 A MicroValuation, as defined here, is NOT a USPAP (Uniform Standard of Professional Appraisal Practice) Valuation.
-A USPAP Valuation is required for gift & estate tax purposes, the IRS, court cases, divorce cases or for lending purposes and is much more extensive and costly.
+A USPAP Valuation is required for IRS gift & estate tax purposes, the IRS, Bankruptcy and Court cases, divorce cases or for lending purposes and is much more extensive and costly.
 Additionally, for larger businesses or companies that are more complex, a MicroValuation may not suffice.
 A USPAP Valuation may take anywhere from 30 to 200 hours (or even more) to develop and cost $3,000 to $50,000 plus.

 The MicroValuation utilizes a published reference source known as the Business Reference Guide (BRG), published by Business Brokerage Press and two databases of sold businesses known as Bizcomps founded and published by Jack Sanders, and...Read More